 Why Some Death Valley Directions Are Fatally Flawed

-Trying to answer the question "where is Death Valley?" using a website, a smartphone app or a GPS can be a risky business.
+Trying to answer the question "where is Death Valley?" using a website, a smartphone app, or GPS can be a risky business.

 Over-reliance on modern gadgetry to get directions to Death Valley can be frustrating and sometimes fatal.
 Occasionally, a GPS system may put you on a road that is closed or impassable, and people have lost their lives in the desert heat when they got lost.
 Your best way to avoid that is to use your common sense.
 If you're trying to get to a tourist spot and the roads start getting narrower and less maintained, you're probably on the wrong route.